awsdocs/aws-elemental-medialive-user-guide/doc_source/viewing-schedule-using-cli.md

 You can use the AWS CLI to view a list of the actions that are currently in the schedule for one channel:
 + Actions that have not yet been performed in the channel
-+ Actions that have been performed within the last hour
++ Actions that have previously been performed

 To view the schedule, use the `DescribeSchedule` command\.
 This command is represented differently in different interfaces:
 + In the AWS CLI, the command is `describe-schedule`\.